-- Issue/Transfuse cards are issued with each unit by the Laboratory and must be fully completed and returned to the Laboratory. - Please sign-out the crossmatched unit according to established protocol and ensure you leave the "ticket" from the bottom of the Issue/Transfuse card on the bench. - Blood Products will only be picked up from the Laboratory by healthcare workers who have been oriented to the process. - Empty blood product containers are to be retained on the ward for a minimum of four hours after the transfusion is complete, in case a Transfusion Reaction develops.
-They are not to be returned to the Laboratory unless a Transfusion Reaction is suspected. - If units are not issued within 72 hrs or the patient is discharged; any remaining units will be cancelled and returned to the blood bank inventory. - If the units are unmatched or full testing is not yet complete, the doctor ordering the transfusion must acknowledge the assumption of increased risk.
+- Issue/Transfuse cards are issued with each unit by the Laboratory and must be fully completed and returned to the Laboratory, even if the EXPANSE Transfusion Administration Record application was used. - Please sign-out the crossmatched unit according to established protocol and ensure you leave the "ticket" from the bottom of the Issue/Transfuse card on the bench. - Blood Products will only be picked up from the Laboratory by healthcare workers who have been oriented to the process. - Empty blood product containers are to be retained on the ward for a minimum of four hours after the transfusion is complete, in case a Transfusion Reaction develops.
+They are not to be returned to the Laboratory unless a Transfusion Reaction is suspected. - If units are not issued within 72 hrs. or the patient is discharged; any remaining units will be cancelled and returned to the blood bank inventory. - If the units are unmatched or full testing is not yet complete, the doctor ordering the transfusion must acknowledge the assumption of increased risk.
 This can be done by a signed notation in the patient chart.